Married... with Children

-Married... with Children is an American television sitcom created by Michael G. Moye and Ron Leavitt for Fox.
-Originally broadcast from April 5, 1987, to June 9, 1997, it is the longest-lasting live-action sitcom that aired on Fox.
-Married... with Children was the first series to be broadcast in the primetime slot of the then-new fourth network, Fox.
-In addition to the show's original run, one episode that was not aired after filming on January 6, 1989, was aired on FX on June 18, 2002, five years after the series' conclusion.
+Married... with Children is an American television sitcom created by Michael G. Moye and Ron Leavitt for the Fox Broadcasting Company, broadcast from April 5, 1987, to June 9, 1997.
+It is the longest-running live-action sitcom ever aired on Fox.
+Married... with Children was the first primetime series broadcast on the new Fox network.
+The series' run ended with the episode broadcast on May 5, 1997.
+Two previously unaired episodes were broadcast on June 9, 1997, and June 18, 2002.

-The show follows the Chicago lives of Al Bundy, a once-glorious high school football player turned hard-luck women's shoe salesman; his lazy wife, Peggy; their pretty and dim-witted daughter, Kelly; and their smart-aleck son, Bud.
-The show also prominently features their neighbors, the stuffy Steve and Marcy Rhoades, both of whom Al finds somewhat annoying, although the feeling is mutual from the Rhoades; and later, Marcy's second husband Jefferson D'Arcy, a white-collar criminal who becomes her "trophy husband" and Al's sidekick.
+The show is set in Chicago and follows the lives of Al Bundy, a former high school football player turned hard-luck women's shoe salesman; his lazy wife Peggy; their pretty, but dim-witted daughter Kelly; and their smart-aleck son Bud.
+The show also features their neighbors Steve and Marcy Rhoades, both of whom Al finds annoying, and who feel the same way about him.
+Later in the series, Marcy marries Jefferson D'Arcy, a white-collar criminal and former CIA agent who becomes her "trophy husband" and Al's best friend.

-The series is one of the longest running sitcoms in television history, comprising eleven seasons with 259 episodes during its run.
-Its theme song is "Love and Marriage" by Sammy Cahn and Jimmy Van Heusen, performed by Frank Sinatra from the 1955 television production Our Town.
+The series is one of the longest-running sitcoms in American television history, covering 11 seasons with 259 episodes in its run.
+Its theme song is "Love and Marriage" by Sammy Cahn and Jimmy Van Heusen, performed by Frank Sinatra.
+Critical reception was mixed during its original run, and the show's sexually charged humor and depiction of a dysfunctional family were in stark contrast to family sitcoms of the era.

-The first two seasons of the series were videotaped at ABC Television Center in Hollywood.
-Seasons three to eight were taped at Sunset Gower Studios in Hollywood; the final three seasons were taped at Sony Pictures Studios in Culver City.
-The series was produced by Embassy Communications during its first season and half of its second season and the remaining seasons by ELP Communications under the studio Columbia Pictures Television.
+The first two seasons were videotaped in front of a studio audience at ABC Television Center in the Los Feliz section of Los Angeles, with seasons 3 through 8 recorded at Sunset Gower Studios in Hollywood, and seasons 9 through 11 at Sony Pictures Studios in Culver City.
+The series was a production of Columbia Pictures Television for FOX, through Embassy Communications for Season 1 and ELP Communications for Seasons 2-11.

 In 2008, the show made the top 100 on Entertainment Weekly's "New TV Classics" list, placing number 94.

-In May 2022, it was announced that an animated revival of the series was currently in the works.
+In May 2022, an animated revival was in the works.